jontio/JMPX/README.md

 # JMPX v2
-A Stereo encoder for FM transmitters now with RDS and SCA support.
+A Stereo encoder for FM transmitters now with RDS, SCA and DSCA support.

 ![Screenshot of JMPX on Linux](JMPX/images/screenshot-linux.png)